sumaiya-antara/Basics-for-Problem-Solving/Class2/README.md

 # Object Oriented Programming(OOP)
 The aim of Object Oriented Programming is to bind the data and functions together that operate on them so that no other part of the code can access this data except that particular function.
-Object-Oriented Programming is more secure than Procedure Oriented Programming(POP), because of the level of abstraction or we can say data hiding property.
+Object-Oriented Programming is more secure than Procedure Oriented Programming(POP), because of the level of abstraction or data hiding property.
 It limits the access of data to the member functions of the same class.

 # Procedural Programming vs Object Oriented Programming